Introduction: (almost) Universal MIDI SysEx CC Programmer (and Sequencer...)

 I tried to keep the code as simple as possible.
 Adding the step sequencer made things more complex and the code more messy, anyway it was worth it for me.
 Keeping the code "universal" is why the controller layout is so "random": it follows the parameter order of the MIDI implementation the synth Manufacturer defined in the manual.
 It could be confusing at first, but you will be used to it very fast.

 The default code/sketch/firmware supports "only" 48 parameters (three pages of 16 knobs each) so it could not be possible to control all the MIDI messages supported by your synth (think at an Access Virus or Novation Supernova: they accept more or less 110 MIDI compliant parameters).
 You can easily change the sketch to support more messages, if needed.

-Actually SysEx messages compatible with Roland Alpha-Juno, JX8P and Korg DW8000 are supported.
+Actually SysEx messages compatible with Roland Alpha-Juno, JX8P, Korg DW8000 and Oberheim Matrix 6 are supported.
 I left the code for Juno 106 compatible messages in case you are in the need for that.
-The code for Korg DW8000 has been tested lately (I bought one) and works as it should now.

 Clock out is someway buggy (clock must be strict-perfect to work as it should and probably the two approaches I adopted where not effective).
-If you prefer to remove that portion of the code, simply uncomment the line
+By default it is disabled.

 The code includes comments, so there's no need to further comment here.